What Does the Bible Say About Hating Others?

 Hatred is often associated with darkness and sin in the Bible.
 It’s considered a destructive force that can corrupt and harden the heart.
 The scriptures encourage believers to let go of hatred, to forgive, and to seek reconciliation.
 This is not just for the benefit of the one who is hated, but also for the hater, as harboring hatred can have damaging spiritual and emotional effects.

-See also What Does the Bible Say About Insecurity?
+See also What Does the Bible Say About Other Galaxies?

 The Bible also offers practical guidance on dealing with feelings of hatred.
 It advises prayer, empathy, and seeking God’s help in overcoming these feelings.
 The emphasis is on transformation – changing from within, allowing God’s love to replace hatred with love and understanding.